NethermindEth/Forta-Agents/multi-gas-threshold-agent/README.md

   - Label
     - `entityType`: The type of the entity, always set to "Transaction"
     - `entity`: The transaction's hash
-    - `label`: The type of the label, always set to "High Gas Transaction"
+    - `label`: The type of the label, always set to "Suspicious"
-    - `confidence`: The confidence level of the address being an attacker (0-1).
-Always set to `1`
+    - `confidence`: The confidence level of the transaction being suspicious (0-1).
+Always set to `0.7`
+    - `remove` Boolean indicating whether the label is removed.
+Always set to `false`